 The majority of Australian adults have some kind of debt or finance.
 The most common type of debt is a credit card with many people having multiple cards at the same time.
-Other forms of debt also include Personal Loans, Student Loans or Car Loans, and can also include finance like Store Cards.
+Other forms of debt also include Personal Loans, Student Loans or personal loans for caravans, and can also include finance like Store Cards.
 With so many different types of debts, each with its own repayment schedule and due dates, it can put a massive strain on a person’s finances, as well as their daily life.

 One way Aussies are relieving some of the stress is through debt consolidation.
 Let’s take a look at a quick guide to refinancing for debt consolidation and how it can help you wrestle back control of your financial situation, so you can breathe a little easier again.

 Why Consolidate Your Debts?
 What Are the Advantages?

 It was mentioned in the intro to this article that having two or more debts can put a great strain on someone’s financial situation.
 This added stress and money problems can also infiltrate every other area of life, making it very hard to relax and simply enjoy each day.

 Rather than feeling in control of your finances, too many debts can leave individuals feeling like they’ve lost control of the situation.

 Therefore, debt consolidation is about reversing that scenario and getting things back under control again so your finances are more manageable.
 This then leads to a far more relaxed and enjoyable lifestyle.

 There are a number of key advantages and benefits to debt consolidation.
 Let’s say that you have a total of 3 debts that you want to consolidate into one single debt.
 If these debts are credit cards, chances are the monthly interest rates on the cards are quite high compared to other forms of finance.
 A simple example would be consolidating the debt owed on these 3 cards into one Personal Loan with a lower overall interest rate.
 Immediately, you start to save money on your debts by paying out the balance on each of the 3 cards with your Debt Consolidation Loan.